 “Investors now have the opportunity to speculate against these currencies.
 Businessmen can hedge the dollar’s value against their imports and exports.”

 He says almost 40pc of the total trading at PMEX is done in international currencies.
-“Gold accounts for 55pc, crude oil 40pc and silver 5pc of the remaining 60pc trading volume.”
+“Gold accounts for 55pc, crude oil 40pc, and silver 5pc of the remaining 60pc trading volume.”

 Bukhari acknowledges that the commodity trading volumes are nothing compared to the daily turnover of the stock market.

-“Commodity trading will pick up as investors come to realise its benefits for their business.
+“Commodity trading will pick up as investors come to realize its benefits for their business.
 Both importers and exporters will be able to hedge against losses owing to currency fluctuations.
 That should be a good enough incentive for them to invest in currency futures.”